Do you think you’re ready to learn how to play vibrato on the violin?

 Step 4: Select a Song

 Now you’re ready to attempt the vibrato technique.
-Find an easy song for beginners, preferably a slow song with long notes.
+Find some violin songs, preferably slow ones with long notes.

 Step 5: Understand How to Add in the Other Vibrato Styles